Netanya: History

 In the 1990s, large numbers of immigrants from the former Soviet Union settled in Netanya, greatly expanding the city's population and resulting in large-scale housing construction.

 Netanya suffered from several Palestinian bombings during the Second Intifada, including the Netanya Market bombing and, in the same month, the Passover massacre which caused the death of 29 people.
 Such attacks were cited as justification for the construction of the Israeli West Bank barrier which has proved effective in stemming suicide attacks.

+Miriam Feirberg was elected mayor of Netanya in 1998, a position she held for 27 years until her death in 2025.

 In the 2000s and 2010s, Netanya became one of the primary destinations of French Jewish aliyah.
 Thousands of French immigrants settled in Netanya, influencing the local culture.